brother-bill/LolStats/README.md

 # FlameBot

-Once you enter your username and API key into FlameBot, it will automatically search the stats of all the players in your live game.
+Once you enter your username and API key into FlameBot, it will automatically pull statistics of all the players in your live game.
-This helps tell you who is more experienced piloting their specific character in the game mode of your choosing.
+This tells you who is more experienced playing their specific character.

 In version 2 of FlameBot, you can even output the statistics for everyone in your game to see.